GSA/ficam-playbooks/_playbooks/playbook-cloud.md

 {% include alert-warning.html heading="Workforce Challenge - Informing Users" content="Any changes to the user experience can degrade workforce efficiency.
 Make a plan to communicate changes and prepare your users." %}

-### **Federation**
+### Federation

 Federation is the technology, policies, standards, and processes that allow an agency to share digital identities, attributes, and credentials between trust domains or organizations and usually occurs through an assertion.
-Federation can be a technical mechanism to implement a Single Sign-On in an agency (within the same trust domain).
-It is also a mechanism to federate between trust domains, such as between agencies, mission partners, or other trust frameworks.
+Federation can be a technical mechanism to implement a Single Sign-On in an agency (within the same agency domain).
+It is also a mechanism to federate between trust domains, such as between agencies, mission partners, or trust frameworks.

-**A trust framework are the rules underpinning a federated identity management model.
-The components of a trust framework may include a governance body, technical and seccurity requirements, legal agreements, conformance criteria, and recognition.** For more information on identity trust frameworks, see [NIST Interagency Report 8149 on Developing Trust Frameworks to Support Identity Federations](https://csrc.nist.gov/publications/detail/nistir/8149/final){:target="_blank"}{:rel="noopener noreferrer"}.
+Address the following items when taking a Cloud Identity approach to federation:

+**Within the Same Agency Domain**

+1. **Assertion Profile**.
+The greatest challenge with federating in an agency is identifying if and how an application supports an assertion protocol.
+Additionally, applications may need specific attributes asserted from the IDaaS.
+Some IDaaS may have pre-configured profiles to streamline application onboarding where this was previously a manual task.
+See the [Enterprise Single Sign-On Playbook]({{site.baseurl}}/playbooks/sso/#step-2-plan-application-integration){:target="_blank"}{:rel="noopener noreferrer"} section on planning application integration for more information.

+**Across Agency Domains**

+1. **Trust Framework**.
+Federating across security or organizational boundaries requires a legal agreement and a technical exchange.
+An agreement between entities should identify each organization's required security and governance processes.
+Creating a template that includes the format and required attributes is a best practice.
+See [NISTIR 8149](https://csrc.nist.gov/publications/detail/nistir/8149/final){:target="_blank"}{:rel="noopener noreferrer"} for more information on trust frameworks.

+### Trust Frameworks in Action

+Agencies leverage trust frameworks everyday for different purposes.
 The Federal PKI is the most common digital identity trust framework in the federal government.
 1. Governance - The [Federal PKI Policy Authority (FPKIPA)](https://www.idmanagement.gov/governance/ficam/#federal-public-key-infrastructure-policy-authority){:target="_blank"}{:rel="noopener noreferrer"} sets policies, approves members and applicants, and oversees compliance activities of the Federal PKI Trust Framework.
 2. Technical and security requirements - The FPKIPA maintains the [Federal PKI Certificate Policies](https://www.idmanagement.gov/governance/fpkiaudit/){:target="_blank"}{:rel="noopener noreferrer"} which outline technical and security requirements for all members.
 There are two policies that cover internal government requirements, The Federal Common Policy Framework, and an interoperability framework for federal and private sector partners, The Federal Bridge Certificate Policy.
 3. Legal agreements - Every Federal PKI member must sign a Memorandum of Agreement with the FPKIPA that outline roles and responsibilities to maintain the security and confidence of the Federal PKI Trust Framework.